 - responding to change over following a plan

 That is, while there is value in the items on the right, we value the items on the left more.”

 The five processes a project manager must pay attention to are:

-During the planning phase, determined factors such as identifying the cost and available sources as well as creating a timeline and project plan will come into play.
+During the planning phase, determining factors such as identifying the cost and available sources as well as creating a timeline and project plan will come into play.

-The performing team is now committed to execute tasks in order to achieve the objectives.
+The performing team is now committed to executing tasks in order to achieve the objectives.

 The monitoring phase occurs simultaneously to the executing phase.
-Key performance indicators (KPIs) can help the project manager to assert the performance and progression of a project in alignment to the project plan.
+Key performance indicators (KPIs) can help the project manager to assert the performance and progression of a project in alignment with the project plan.

 The completed project must be delivered and be handed over.

 The project manager may hold a post-mortem meeting to evaluate the project phases and demonstrate improvements.